Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 [`ScenarioConfig`](../../../reference/#taipy.core.config.scenario_config.ScenarioConfig) you can use the `taipy.configure_scenario()^` method with the following parameters:

-- `id`: The id of new scenario configuration to be created.
+- _id_: The id of new scenario configuration to be created.
 This id is **mandatory** and must be a unique valid Python variable name.
-- `pipelines`: The list of pipeline configs.
+- _pipelines_: The list of pipeline configs.
-- `frequency`: The recurrence of the scenarios instantiated from this configuration.
+- _frequency_: The recurrence of the scenarios instantiated from this configuration.
 Based on this frequency the scenarios will be attached to the right cycles.
-- `comparators`: The list of functions used to compare scenarios.
+- _comparators_: The list of functions used to compare scenarios.
 A comparator function is attached to a scenario's data node configuration.
 During the scenarios comparison, each comparator is applied to all the data
 -  nodes instantiated from the data node configuration attached to the comparator.
-- `properties`: The dictionary of additional properties.
+- _properties_: A dictionary of additional properties.

-Basic example using the pipeline configuration `pipeline_config` created in the previous example:
+Here is a simple example using the pipeline configuration `pipeline_config` created in the previous example:

 ```python linenums="1"
 import taipy as tp